EMULSIVE | Feb 7, 2018 | 14

 You have 2 minutes to prepare for an assignment.
 One camera, one lens, two films and no idea of the subject matter.
 What do you take with you and why?

-I would grab my Nikon F3, the Nikkor 50mm f1.4, a roll of Kodak Portra 400 for color and a roll of Ilford Delta 400 for B&W. Both of those films can be pushed or pulled very well, giving the widest possible means to shoot in varying light.
+AM: I would grab my Nikon F3, the Nikkor 50mm f1.4, a roll of Kodak Portra 400 for color and a roll of ILFORD Delta 400 Professional for B&W. Both of those films can be pushed or pulled very well, giving the widest possible means to shoot in varying light.

 You have an unlimited supply of film to shoot in one location.
 Where do you go?